-How to save 20% off your business’s energy bill by planning ahead this summer
+How to reduce your business’s electricity bill by 20% this summer

 What is a capacity charge?

 Modern life relies on a constant supply of electricity, so it’s essential there is enough electricity to meet demand across the entire grid at all times.

 Although the demand for electricity constantly fluctuates depending on a wide variety of factors, the system needs to have sufficient capacity to ensure supply during the highest demand periods.

 This ‘capacity’ is provided via standby generators and other methods which incur a cost, and this cost is passed on to businesses in the form of a capacity charge.
 The capacity charge is essentially a penalty to ensure supply of electricity to the entire grid in times of peak demand.

 A capacity charge can be up to 23% of a business’s overall energy bill for the year, but for a lot of businesses, it’s easily avoidable.

 A capacity charge is applied based on a business’s energy use during the periods when WA’s energy grid is at maximum demand.
 This is determined based on a few hours of peak consumption between December and March each year.